SSXModding/SSX-ElfLdr/README.md

  - Extract all of the game's files from the ISO into a directory of your choosing.
  - Once you've done so, using a .BIG extraction tool, extract all of the .BIG archives in data/models, and place all of the files made in that folder.
  - Copy `ssx_elfldr.elf` alongside the main game ELF (e.g: for US, `SLUS_200.95`).

+#### Setup (SSX Tricky)
+ - Extract all of the game's files from the ISO into a directory of your choosing.
+ - Copy `ssx_elfldr.elf` alongside the main game ELF.

 ### MemClr patch